-I’m an inveterate collector of all things airmail – maps, stamps, tags, ettiquettes, covers, pamphlets detailing the routes and even stocks for the complanies themselves.
+I’m an inveterate collector of all things airmail – maps, stamps, tags, etiquettes, covers, pamphlets detailing airmail routes and even stocks for the companies themselves.
 I used to focus solely on Canadian airmail until someone gave me a set of lovely Mexican airmails from the 1930s.
 I looked up a map of the mail routes and was hooked all over again – I had to have more.
 So, my modest little collection of Canadian airmails exploded into two hefty binders and a number of books on international airmail routes.

 From such modest beginnings, grew the complex map above.
 The remote routes were run by bush pilots who charged a modest fee to carry the mail north.
 Many of them issued their own stamps – semi-officials – that were supposed to be placed on the back of the envelope.
 You can find many with the stamps smacked on the front, right beside the official stamps.
 These routes and stamps were sanctioned by the post office, and are now very collectable.
 Even collectors on a modest budget can find some semi-postals for a reasonable price.
 However, the prime covers, with clean cancels go for a premium.

 The airlines that carried the mail struggled to make a living.
 One crash or the lose of government contracts could spell the doom for a service that owned just one aircraft.
 By the 1930s most of the air services had folded or been absorbed by larger companies or government services.
 Canada Post took over most of the routes or contracted pilots running regular routes to deliver the mail (without the eternally cool private airmail stamps).

 I have some maps of the various bush pilot routes, so I’ll dredge them out of my archives and post them on a future date.
 In the meantime, enjoy the map above.
 To see the map in full glory, right click on it and download it to your computer.
 It’s quite large and detailed, so enjoy